pi-star-2025/pi_star/Biology + Chemistry/sleep/tower.md

 In our universe, at the present moment, the "tower" is overcoming sleep.
 It signifies high control of the eyes and heart.

-Historically, nemeses of people would always "see" us in directions where we would always sleep, instead of involving more nocturnal traits.
+Historically, nemeses of people would always "see" us in directions where we would keep sleeping, instead of evolving more nocturnal traits.

 ...